roboton/commcare-hq/DEV_SETUP.md

 Ensure the Docker service is running:

     $ sudo service docker status

+Fix permissions on the elasticsearch config file:

+    $ chmod a+rw docker/files/elasticsearch.yml

 Bring up the Docker containers for the services you probably need: